8n8/bigwebthing/README.md

 2. check that the ephemeral key they are offering (originally from me) has not been used
 3. feed it all through Noise and get the plain-text, AND check their static key is in my contacts

-If the plaintext is too long to fit into a Noise message, it is chunked up, and subsequent messages are sent using the same session.
-The session should be thrown away after the whole message has been sent, to preserver forward secrecy between messages.
+All the chunks in a message are sent using the same session.
+The session should be thrown away after the whole message has been sent, to preserve forward secrecy between messages.

 # Client cache